Gamerkuipers/Hydroneer-Modding/TableSaw/Readme.md

 ## Where do I buy it?

-You can buy it at the "Tools and equipment" Store in Bridgepour (image below)
+You can buy it at the "Conveyor Nation" Store in Bridgepour (image below)

 ![TableSaw](./img/Store_TableSaw.png)